 Known limitations identify platforms, devices, or functions that are not supported by this release of the product, or that do not interoperate correctly with it.
 Review these limitations carefully.

-Cloud Manager should remain running at all times
+Connectors should remain running

 Shared Linux hosts are not supported

-Cloud Manager is not supported on a host that is shared with other applications.
+The Connector isn’t supported on a host that is shared with other applications.
 The host must be a dedicated host.

 Cloud Manager does not support FlexGroup volumes

 While Cloud Volumes ONTAP supports FlexGroup volumes, Cloud Manager does not.
 If you create a FlexGroup volume from System Manager or from the CLI, then you should set Cloud Manager’s Capacity Management mode to Manual.
 Automatic mode might not work properly with FlexGroup volumes.